Richard Whitehead (athlete): Biography

 In 2013, he launched his fundraising campaign, "Richard Whitehead Runs Britain", to run from John O'Groats to Land's End. raising money for Sarcoma UK and Scope.

 At the 2020 Tokyo Paralympics, Whitehead won silver in the T61 200 metres.

 In 2022, Whitehead took part in Channel 4's Celebrity Hunted.
 He was caught 5th, after falling over a gate, and subsequently lying low in a field.
 His teammate Iwan Thomas successfully made it to the extraction point to win.

 On 13 October 2024, Whitehead set the world record for the Fastest Double Amputee Marathon at the Bank of America Chicago Marathon with a time of 2 hours 41 minutes and 36 seconds.
 On 3 December 2024, Whitehead had a leading role in a three part Docu-Series by Prime Video called Dare to Defy.
 He co-hosted the show with Adele Roberts tackling the topics of inclusion and diversity in sport.

 In January 2025, Richard announced that he would complete 20 marathons throughout the year around the world, to mark and celebrate his very first marathon in New York in 2004.
-Richard will finish his 20 marathons across the world in New York in November 2025, which will also be his 100th marathon overall.
+Richard finished his 20 marathons across the world in New York in November 2025, his 100th marathon overall.

-Richard is a passionate diversity and inclusion champion and wants to raise awareness of what true inclusivity is, and the belief that anything is possible.
+Richard’s 2024 World Record has already been surpassed twice in 2026, firstly at the Milano Marathon in April finishing in 2:40:47, and just two weeks later, beating his own record at the TCS London Marathon, with a remarkable time of 2:40:25.